-C. 2023 - 2027 - Emergency & Temporary Power Generators > 5 MW
+C. 2023 - 2027 - Emergency and Temporary Power Generators > 5 MW

-Under the authority provided in Water Code Section 80710 subsection (b)(1)(B), DWR executed three separate contracts with Enchanted Rock Electric, LLC (ERock), Wellhead Energy, LLC (Wellhead) and one letter agreement with Ares Panoche Holdings, LLC (Panoche) to secure emergency and temporary power generators for grid reliability during extreme events by September 2023, as shown in Table 8 below.
+Under the authority provided in Water Code Section 80710 subsection (b)(1)(B), DWR executed three separate contracts with Enchanted Rock Electric, LLC (ERock), Wellhead Energy, LLC (Wellhead) and one letter agreement with Ares Panoche Holdings, LLC (Panoche) to secure new emergency and temporary power generators to support electric grid reliability during extreme events by September 2023, as shown in Table 7 below.
 Site studies, engineering design, equipment procurement activities, site certification, permitting, and project management activities began in Q4 2022 to meet the rigorous demands of the September 2023 schedule deadline.
-These electric generators are installed under the authority of Water Code Section 80710 subsection(b)(1)(B) as new emergency resources and are permitted to operate until 2027 to support the electric grid during extreme events.
+These agreements were entered into to support the installation of new electric generators under the authority of Water Code Section 80710 subsection(b)(1)(B).
+These new emergency resources are contracted to operate until 2027 to support electric grid reliability during extreme events.

-On October 27, 2022, due to the parties' inability to agree on acceptable commercial terms including cost parameters, DWR discontinued the Panoche negotiations before that 52 MW project commenced operation.
+On October 27, 2022, due to the parties' inability to agree on acceptable commercial terms, including cost parameters, DWR discontinued the Panoche negotiations before the 52 MW project commenced operation.
 DWR will reimburse Panoche for their respective incurred costs, as deemed acceptable under the agreement.
 The final invoicing is expected to occur in 2024 with final close-out to be reported in a subsequent report.